 - 2 large eggs

 - 2 tsp orange juice

-- Cube 7 Tbsp butter and place into the freezer until needed, reserving 1 Tbsp.
+- Cube 7 Tbsp of butter and place into the freezer until needed, reserving 1 Tbsp.

 - Create a well in the center of the flour mixture and pour in the wet mixture.
 Mix until the mixture begins to crumble.

-- Sprinkle workspace with flour and add the scone batter mixture onto the workspace and shape an 8-inch disk.
+- Sprinkle the workspace with flour add the scone batter mixture onto the workspace and shape an 8-inch disk.
 The mixture should be crumbly, don’t overmix.

 - Using a pastry scraper, divide the batter into eight even-sized scones.